Quantum Monte Carlo simulations in the restricted Hilbert space of Rydberg atom arrays: Monte Carlo updates and efficiency benchmarks

-For the the parameter range we have picked, we exchange nearest neighbor pairs, i.e. replicas living at $\Omega_i$ and $\Omega_{i+1}$.
+For the parameter range we have picked, we exchange nearest neighbor pairs, i.e. replicas living at $\Omega_i$ and $\Omega_{i+1}$.
 At each Monte Carlo step, we alternate between exchanging replicas amongst odd or even numbered pairs.
 This implies that at a particular simulation step, we attempt to exchange $A_1\lra A_2, A_3\lra A_4, ...$, and on the next step, we attempt $A_2\lra A_3,A_4\lra A_5, ...$.
 We can study the efficiency of our optimization by tracking how far replicas are able to move within a set simulation time.
 We denote the initial location of the replica by $R_x$.
 This would naively be an integer between $0$ and $255$, and we normalize it to be in the interval $[0,1]$.
 We calculate the average location of each replica over the entire duration of a simulation, and plot it as a function of $R_x$.
 Our results are shown for a range of $T$ in Fig.~\ref{FigPT}, and we see that at high temperatures, the average location of every replica is close to $0.5$, and only at $T<\Omega_{mean}/10$, the average location is correlated with the initial position.
 The data presented in Fig.~\ref{FigPT} is for $L=4$, and using the limits for $\Omega$ as 0.24 and 1.00.
 For these values, we have already shown in Fig.~\ref{FigRD2} that we have high efficiency for the rod diffusion update.
+Note that the optimized parallel tempering which we have discussed above is not efficient at low temperatures, and thus we need updates which are able to sample efficiently in each regime separately.
+Thus, using just a combination of parallel tempering and simple local updates would be insufficient at low temperatures.